Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

 \begin{prop}[Ground states for bounded $\Geb$ and finite $\UV$] Let $\UV\in(0,\infty)$ and suppose that $\Geb$ is bounded.
 Then $E_{\Geb,\UV}$ is an eigenvalue of $\HV_{\Geb,\UV}$. \end{prop}

 \begin{proof} Let $\HV_n$ denote the operator obtained upon putting $1_{\{|\V{m}|>1/n\}}\eta$ in place of $\eta$ in the definition of $\HV_{\Geb,\UV}$.
-Then Lem.~\ref{lempert} implies that $\HV_n\to\HV_{\Geb,\UV}$ in norm resolvent sense, as $n\to\infty$.
-Invoking Prop.~\ref{propGSIRcutoff} we further find a normalized ground state eigenvector $\Phi_n$ of $\HV_n$, for every $n\in\NN$.
-By Cor.~\ref{corIRbd}, $\{\Phi_n\}_{n\in\NN}$ contains a converging subsequence and we conclude by applying Lem.~\ref{lemSRC} to that subsequence. \end{proof}
+Then Lemma~\ref{lempert} implies that $\HV_n\to\HV_{\Geb,\UV}$ in norm resolvent sense, as $n\to\infty$.
+Invoking Proposition~\ref{propGSIRcutoff} we further find a normalized ground state eigenvector $\Phi_n$ of $\HV_n$, for every $n\in\NN$.
+By Corollary~\ref{corIRbd}, $\{\Phi_n\}_{n\in\NN}$ contains a converging subsequence and we conclude by applying Lemma~\ref{lemSRC} to that subsequence. \end{proof}

 In the next step we approximate an unbounded $\Geb$ by bounded open subsets.
 To this end let us recall that we defined the operators $\wt{T}_{\Geb,\UV,t}$ on $L^2(\RR^3,\sF)$ with the convention that a given $\Psi\in L^2(\Geb',\sF)$, defined on an open subset $\Geb'\subset\RR^3$ not necessarily equal to $\Geb$, is first extended to $\RR^3$ by $0$ before we apply $\wt{T}_{\Geb,\UV,t}$ to it.
 For later reference we further note that